As more states restrict abortion, others put out the welcome mat for women

 Women who are traveling to New York City for abortion care will likely have found out about NYAAF through abortion rights groups and activists in their own states or even just via a Google search, Oberdorf said.

 Meanwhile, Illinois Gov. J.B.
-Pritzker, a Democrat, signed into law a bill last month making abortion a "fundamental right" in the state, codifying Roe v.
-Wade into state law, striking down a handful of anti-abortion provisions that had been on the books for decades (like spousal consent, waiting periods and felony penalties for doctors performing the procedure), and requiring nearly all insurance plans, both public and private, to cover abortion.
+Pritzker, a Democrat, last month signed a law making abortion a "fundamental right" in the state, codifying Roe v.
+Wade into state law, striking down a handful of anti-abortion provisions that had been on the books for decades (like spousal consent, waiting periods and felony penalties for doctors performing the procedure) and requiring nearly all insurance plans, both public and private, to cover abortion.

 In strengthening the state's abortion law, Illinois lawmakers are inviting women from other states to come for abortions.

-"Should you live in a state that has restricted your right to a safe and legal abortion, we want to make sure you know that Illinois is a place where it is safe and legal," Democratic state Sen. Melinda Bush, who sponsored the bill, told NBC News.
+"Should you live in a state that has restricted your right to a safe and legal abortion, we want to make sure you know that Illinois is a place where it is safe and legal," Democratic state Sen. Melinda Bush, who sponsored the bill, said.
 "We want it to be clear that Illinois is a beacon for women's reproductive rights."

-Women from next-door Missouri — which currently has only one abortion clinic operating in the state — have been traveling to Illinois for abortion care in recent years in increasing numbers, but experts say the new law will have an even more powerful influence on that trend.
+Women from next-door Missouri — which currently has only one abortion clinic — have been traveling to Illinois for abortion care in recent years in increasing numbers, but experts say the new law will have an even more powerful influence on that trend.

 "Illinois is surrounded by very conservative states, so protecting access in Illinois means you're protecting access not just in Illinois but for people from those states who may need to travel," explained Elizabeth Nash, a state policy analyst at the Guttmacher Institute, a research organization that studies reproductive health rights.